ICJIA/researchhub-docs/docs/auth-guide/workflow.md

 6. IT Team makes changes based on feedback and notify Stakeholders
 7. Stakeholders review the changes
    - If more changes are needed, go back to step 5
-8. Unit Director approves the content and notifies IT Team of the deicision
+8. Unit Director approves the content and notifies IT Team of the decision
 9. IT Team publishes the content and share the public URL

 ### Drawback of the old process